The Train to Kanchanaburi

 As soon as the taxi sped off, I realized that I didn’t know where I was

 It was a terrible morning.
-As if the lack of sleep was not enough (I drank milk tea the previous day), the taxi driver who was supposed to take me to the train station took me to a different place.
-The reception lady gave him clear instructions (in Thai) and I even showed him a piece of paper that was also written in Thai stating where I was heading.
+As if the lack of sleep wasn’t enough, the taxi driver who was supposed to take me to the train station took me to the wrong place!
+The hostel receptionist gave him instructions (in Thai), written on paper.
+But for some reason, there was a miscommunication.

-Fortunately, I was able to find an officer who helped me get another taxi.
-Since we were in a main highway, we had to wait for several minutes before a taxi stopped in front of us.
-He talked to the driver about my destination and made sure the driver understood the instructions.
+I was eventually able to find an officer who helped me get another taxi.
+Since we were on the main highway, we had to wait several minutes to get one.
+He talked to the driver and made sure he understood the instructions.

-I thanked him profusely, noting the extreme kindness the Thai people had shown me over the past few days.
+I thanked him profusely, amazed at the extreme kindness the Thai people had shown me over the past few days.

 Do you like sandwiches?
-I initiated a conversation in my head but it seemed to have no mind-reading capabilities as it cocked its head to one side like a dog.
-I sighed and continued giving it bits of bread.
-I bet you like ham.
-I tossed a piece of ham but it seemed to ignore it.
+Its blank eyes stared at me as it cocked its head to one side.
+I sighed and tossed a small chunk of bread in front of it.
+I bet you like ham too.
+I threw a small piece, but it seemed to ignore it.

-The train arrived and I rushed to get a good seat.
+Soon the train arrived, and I rushed to get a good seat.
 See you next time, Bangkok!
 Kanchanaburi, here I come.

 Kanchanaburi at last.
-I spent some time walking around town and in the evening rewarded my feet with the most relaxing and spine-chilling massage ever.
+I spent some time walking around town and in the evening rewarded my feet with the most spine-tingling massage ever.
 My feet were pretty happy all thanks to these ladies.
 What a way to end the day.

 Hey friend!
 What did you think of this story?
 Let's talk below... 😊